Does Magnesium Help Migraines?

 Side Effects And Risks

-Some people find that the magnesium supplement for headaches can cause a laxative effect, especially if the magnesium isn’t properly absorbed by the body.
+Some people find that the magnesium supplement for brain function can cause a laxative effect, especially if the magnesium isn’t properly absorbed by the body.
 When you take a liquid magnesium supplement, you can enjoy a better absorption rate, thereby lowering any adverse gastrointestinal side effects.

 There’s also the option to choose a topical magnesium cream, but it’s important to first test it on a small area first to ensure there is no skin irritation.